Billy laughed, as he cycled about her on his bike, ‘You look nice.’

 ‘As I was saying — do you know what that little so and so did?
 He stood there right in front of her, and well — Oh Dorothy, I couldn’t believe it — with me’ own eyes an all.
 I’m tellin’ yer.
 He pulled down his trousers and — you’ll never guess what he did?
 That’s our bus now, Dorothy.’

-‘Yes, yes — ah-huh, ah-huh,’ frantically her friend nodded until in the deafening hiss of the bus she practically shouted, ‘Yes — s?’
+‘Yes, yes — ah-huh, ah-huh,’ frantically her friend nodded until in the loud hiss of the bus she practically shouted, ‘Yes — s?’

 Finally, a coach swung down onto the square.
-Emily found herself moving from one side to another, trying to anticipate exactly where it would stop.
-Her eyes narrowed as the driver brought the vehicle to an abrupt halt, in exactly the place she was standing in the first instance.
+Emily found herself moving from one side to another, trying to anticipate precisely where it would stop.
+Her eyes narrowed as the driver brought the vehicle to an abrupt halt, in precisely the place she was standing in the first instance.

 After an initial hiss of air, the door finally opened, and the driver turned to a sudden burst of repetitive clicking and clacking as Charlotte rushed down the aisle to greet her.

-With a smile, she quickly helped her friend down off the bus, ‘You look absolutely amazing.’
+She quickly helped her friend down off the bus with a smile, ‘You look amazing.’

 Emily always felt a little embarrassed when her friend acted like a mother would to her child.
-She had always struggled to put weight on, unlike Charlotte, who had a much larger frame and often complained that she needed to lose a few extra pounds.
-Still, her size seemed to suit her motherly characteristics, which Emily found so endearing.
+Unlike Charlotte, she had always struggled to put weight on, who had a much larger frame and often complained that she needed to lose a few extra pounds.
+Still, her size seemed to suit her maternal characteristics, which Emily found so endearing.

-Charlotte took a deep breath, ‘Oh, just look at you, I just can’t believe the engagement has been called off,’ she smiled sadly and pulled her close again, ‘How’s mother taken it?’
+Charlotte took a deep breath, ‘Oh, just look at you, I just can’t believe he dropped you,’ she smiled sadly and pulled her close again, ‘How’s mother taken it?’

 ‘Oh, you know mother, not very well.’
 Emily replied, gently disentangling herself from the embrace, ‘It’s all she keeps going on about.’